remkarthick/spring-boot/README.md

 * @PostMapping	- Used to annotate a handler method for post
 * @RequestParam

+## Handler Method
+Every handler method has access to the model passed as its function parameter. ex. getGrades is a handler method.
 ```
-ex.
 @GetMapping("/grades")
-public String getGrades(){
+public String getGrades(Model model){
-//getGrades is a handler method
 }
 ```